-The UK is required by European legislation to revise the SIC in parallel with NACE so that both systems remain identical down to and including the 4 digit class level.
+The UK is required by European legislation to revise the UK SIC in parallel with NACE so that both systems remain identical down to and including the 4 digit class level.
 A further breakdown is provided for certain classes by the addition of a 5 digit subclass level.
 Both the UK SIC and NACE are completely consistent with the UN's International Standard Industrial Classification of all Economic Activities (ISIC).

 These revisions are motivated by the need to adapt the classifications to changes in the world economy.
 The revised classifications reflect the growing importance of service activities in the economy over the last fifteen years, mainly due to the developments in information and communication technologies (ICT).

 The following table shows the main changes, at section level, between UK SIC 2003 and UK SIC 2007.

 Broad correspondence between sections of UK SIC 2003 and UK SIC 2007